utsav0/daily-dev-tips/src/pages/posts/setting-up-a-basic-typeorm-starter.md

 > Note: You can use this article to set up a node application powered by TypeORM.

-For those who don't know TypeORM yet, it is an ORM that can run very wide because they support any JavaScript version.
+For those who don't know TypeORM yet, it is an ORM that can run very widely because they support any JavaScript version.

-In non-technical terms, it is a way to interact and manage your database.
+In non-technical terms, it is a way to interact with and manage your database.
 TypeORM takes care of the migrations and structure of your database.
 And on the other side, it can execute queries on the database.

 [TypeORM](https://github.com/typeorm/typeorm) is a super popular system with a massive user base.